ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 This fragment handles a request from user space to set a description for a network interface, for example, giving `em0` a human-readable label like "Main uplink port".
 The code checks the length of the description provided and decides what to do next.

-Let’s walk through the flow control step by step:
+Let's walk through the flow control step by step:

 1. First `if` – Checks whether the description is too long to fit.
 	* If **true**, the function immediately stops and returns an error code (`ENAMETOOLONG`).
 	* If **false**, execution moves on to the next condition.
 1. `else if` – Runs only if the first condition was **false**.
-	* If the length is exactly zero, it means the user didn’t provide a description, so the code sets `descrbuf` to `NULL`.
+	* If the length is exactly zero, it means the user didn't provide a description, so the code sets `descrbuf` to `NULL`.
 	* If **false**, the program moves on to the final `else`.
 1. Final `else` – Executes when neither of the previous conditions are true.
 	* Allocates memory for the description and copies the provided text into it.